JeremiahKaren/35percent.github.io/guardian-cities-draft.md

 published: true
 ---

+## Regeneration
-We are a coalition of local people and groups fighting for fairer regeneration at the Elephant and Castle and we are taking our local council to court to try to overturn a planning permission awarded to property developer Delancey to demolish and redevelope the Elephant shoping centre.
-We are doing this because we were promied a regeneration that was supposed to deliver jobs and homes for local people, but is doing the exact opposite.
+We are a coalition of local people and groups fighting for fairer regeneration at the Elephant and Castle and we are taking our local council to court to try to overturn a planning permission to demolish and redevelope the Elephant shopping centre, awarded to property developer Delancey.
+It is the latest of a long line of developments in Southwark's working class areas that provide little benefit to local people, while displacing them from their homes, jobs and businesses.

-Twenty years ago, almost to the day, Fred Manson, Southwark Council's Director of Regeneration laid out the aims of the Labour council's new regeneration strategy in the Estates Gazette: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ As the Gazette reported it, this was _'part of a deliberate process of gentrification that will result in social housing being replaced by owner occupied dwellings and developers being given free reign to build luxury flats'_[^1].
+Twenty years ago, this month, Fred Manson, Southwark Council's Director of Regeneration laid out the aims of the Labour council's new regeneration strategy in the Estates Gazette: _"We need to have a wider range of people living in the borough"_ because _"social housing generates people on low incomes coming in and that generates poor school performances, middle-class people stay away."_ As the Gazette reported it, this was _'part of a deliberate process of gentrification that will result in social housing being replaced by owner occupied dwellings and developers being given free reign to build luxury flats'_[^1].

 Since Mr Manson's anti-council housing manifesto in 1999, Southwark has lost more than 13,000 council homes and the proportion of council housing in the borough has fallen from 60% to 28% of housing stock.
 This is mainly the consequence of [Right to Buy](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/759390/LT_685.xlsx) and [void sales](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/561232/LT_648.xlsx).